novadaemon/filament-pretty-json/README.md

 }
 ```

-The value of the field can be an array or a json string
+The value of the field can be an array, object or a json string

 ```php
 /**